lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

    2. Your network username recorded in VistA.
 To have your network username recording in VistA, please follow the instructions outlined in the [linked document](https://dvagov.sharepoint.com/sites/oitbislstaff/FieldOpsAndDataServices/fr/SitePages/CPRS_NetworkUserName.aspx) through VA intranet.

 ### 3. **Click to view the "viz" tabs, which show team trends.**
-- The Viz tab shows team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.
+- The Viz tab helps us _zoom out_ and see team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.
 - Your team's vision was about _____________.
 Let's go to the _____________ viz tab to see data relevant to that issue.
 - You can explore further Counts in the "viz" tabs by right clicking on any trend line and "Show As Table" to view the number of visits in a trend (The "Quick Explore" feature is no longer available.)
 - **Filters** Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.